Managing process water quality in heater-cooler units

 Automated process water cleaning & disinfection

-Fully automated treatment process is performed with a single button press within 10 minutes
+The fully automated treatment process is started with a single button press and takes only 10 minutes.

 Patented electrochemical oxidation technology